MathiasKraus/neural_network_course_WS2425/README.md

 # neural_network_course_WS2425
 This repository is the basis for the course "Neural Networks: An application-oriented introduction" at the University of Regensburg, Germany, taught by Prof. Mathias Kraus in the Winter Semester 2024/2025.

+The recommended way to work with this repository is to clone it and then update the code base throughout the course.

 ### Colab & Kaggle
 When using Colab or Kaggle, you should upload the jupyter notebook and run the following commands in a code block: